-I tested a dozen sites running Google Adsense on their blogs, the result was not anything impressive, even your Favorites Forbes blog is not exempted.
+I tested a dozen sites running Google Adsense on their blogs, and the result was nothing impressive; even your Favorites Forbes blog is not exempted.

-Bear in mind that the more you add resources to your blog, the heavier it becomes and load slowly.
+Remember that the more you add resources to your blog, the heavier it becomes and loads slowly.

-Here are a few tips for maintaining a fast web pages.
+Here are a few tips for maintaining a fast web page.